 - Because Destiny Says So: Why they Choose whom they Choose.
 Some of them, like Yfandes, tell their Heralds they knew they would die because they Chose that Herald but have no regrets.

 - Bond Creatures: Heralds and Companions are a single working unit.
 It's rare for one to outlive the other, and neither would want to.

 - Call to Adventure: They deliver it.

 - The Call Knows Where You Live: And exactly where to find you.
 And will shanghai you from wherever you are and carry you off to the Collegium without so much as a by-your-leave.
 Even if you're being burned to death at the time.

 - Cool Horse: They appear to be graceful, pure white horses with blue eyes.
 Their strength, stamina, and intelligence far exceeds any normal horse, without even going into their personalities and supernatural powers.
-Even their silver hooves make a musical chiming noise when they strike the ground.
+Their silver hooves even make a musical chime when they strike the ground.

 - Reincarnation Romance: Profoundly averted, and the desire to avoid this is at least part of the reason Companions don't reveal who or what they are.

 - Sapient Steed: They are regarded as persons in every way.
 Injuring a Companion is treated the same as assaulting a Herald, and killing one is murder.

 - Spirit Advisor: They are either embodied guardian spirits or reincarnated worthy souls, with the twist that they don't tell their Heralds that, nor do they advise much unless directly asked.

 - What Beautiful Eyes!: Blue eyes.
 Between the color itself and the way they Choose new Heralds with a Held Gaze, looking a Companion in the eye is often a magic moment.